 Enabling PHP error logging

 You can enable PHP error logging for your scripts by changing the PHP settings for your account.
-Details on how to do this can be found at http://www.suresupport.com/faq/71/468.
+Details on how to do this can be found in our Changing PHP settings article.

 error_reporting = E_ALL | E_STRICT

-The above settings are recommended.
-You can alter them according to your needs.
+The above settings are recommended, and you can alter them according to your needs.

 display_errors = Off disables error displaying in the browser.
 If you set this option to On, then errors will be displayed in the browser when the PHP script is executed.

-The line error_log = /home/%USER%/private/php-errors.log will set the PHP interpreter to record its errors in the specified file in the private folder on your account.
-Remember to replace %USER% with the username of your hosting account.
+The line error_log = /home/USERNAME/private/php-errors.log will set the PHP interpreter to record its errors in the specified file in the Private directory on your account.
+Remember to replace USERNAME with the actual username of your hosting account.
 If you want, you can choose another folder or a different file to store the logs in.